wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/linode/buildmachine-expedited.md

 -----------------

-4) Take a copy of this entire updated script and keep it safe because you will likely want to use this script multiple times in future deployments remember that anyone who has a copy of this script you have made has enough information to access the build machine you are going to deploy in a minute.
+4) Take a copy of this entire updated script and keep it safe because you will likely want to use this script multiple times in future deployments remember that anyone who has a copy of this script may find it easier to access the build machine you are going to deploy in a minute.

 ---------------